cammdu/crystal-toolbox/installation/Dials,Mdx2,NeXpy.md

-# Introduction to DIALS, Mdx2, NeXpy
+# Installing DIALS, Mdx2, NeXpy
 ### Tailored to users who aim to model inorganic materials using crystallographic software

 <details>
 <summary> DIALS </summary>
-DIALS is documented on the DIALS github (link).
-DIALS is software used for indexing, peak finding, scaling and various other functions found (link to DIALS page), it is run entirely from the command line and has a basic UI to view data.
-DIALS should be installed in a clean environment preferably containing Python 3.10 (DIALS functions best on 3.10).
+DIALS is documented on the [DIALS]([url](https://dials.github.io/index.html)) github.
+DIALS is software used for indexing, peak finding, scaling and various other functions found [here](https://dials.github.io/index.html)), it is run entirely from the command line and has a basic UI to view data.
+DIALS should be installed in a clean environment and runs best on Python 3.10.
 DIALS can be installed using a package manager such as conda:

   ```
 conda install -c conda-forge dials